 César A. Muñoz

 I currently work on the development of formal methods technologies for NASA's Next Generation of Air Traffic Systems (NextGen), Validation and Verification of Flight Critical Systems (VVFCS), and Unmanned Aircraft Systems Integration in the National Airspace System (UAS in the NAS) projects.
-Furthermore, I am one of the main developers of the Airborne Coordinated Conflict Resolution and Detection (ACCoRD) framework for the formal analysis of state-based separation assurance systems and a permanent contributor to NASA's PVS Research effort.
+I am one of the main developers of ACCoRD (Airborne Coordinated Conflict Resolution and Detection), a framework for the formal analysis of state-based separation assurance systems, and of DAIDALUS (Detect and Aovid Alerting Logic for Unmanned Sytems), a reference implemenation of a detect and avoid concept for the integration of UAS into the national airspace system.
+Furthermore, I am permanent contributor to NASA's PVS Research effort.

 - Andrew Smith, César Muñoz, Anthony Narkawicz, and Mantas Markevicius, A Rigorous Generic Branch and Bound Solver for Nonlinear Problems, Proceedings of the 17th International Symposium on Symbolic and Numeric Algorithms for Scientific Computing, IEEE Computer Society Conference Publishing Services, 2015.
 BibTeX Reference.

 - Mariano Moscato, César Muñoz, and Andrew Smith, Affine Arithmetic and Applications to Real-Number Proving, Proceedings of the 6th International Conference on Interactive Theorem Proving (ITP 2015), Lecture Notes in Computer Science, Vol. 9236, pp. xx-xx, 2015.
 BibTeX Reference.